-How about all the way to being one of the UK’s most influential independent martial arts governing bodies, engaging more than 30,000 direct members in martial arts across the United Kingdom with a dedicated Charitable Foundation and award-winning Association that effects grass-roots change for some of our communities most in-need?
+Could you use it to setup an organisation that would go on to become one of the UK’s most influential independent martial arts supporting bodies, engaging more than 100,000 people in martial arts across the United Kingdom every year as an award-winning Association that effects grass-roots change for some of our communities most in-need.

 What if we told you the guy behind it grew up in poverty and left school without the standard A-C in the core subjects but is now a multi-award winning social entrepreneur, employer and advocate?